djav1985/pwa-for-wp/readme.md

 PWA plugin is bringing the power of the Progressive Web Apps to the WP & AMP to take the user experience to the next level!

 You can give the APP-like experience to your audience which will get your website to their home screen and works instantly like an APP with offline support.
+This release bundles our Push Notifications module directly with the plugin.

 ## Features:
 * <strong>Swipe Navigation in PWA :</strong> Adds swipe left / right feature to load next and previous articles.